Consultancy service banner

 Overall Energy Recovery Can be Best from 2 Stage Biogas Plants

-Researchers point out that the supremacy of two-stage on traditional one-stage anaerobic digestion (AD), in terms of overall energy recovery (ER) from biomass has frequently been proved.
+Researchers point out that the supremacy of two-stage on traditional single-stage anaerobic digestion (AD), in terms of overall energy recovery (ER) from biomass has frequently been proved.

 It is due to the different growth rates, preferences, and requirements of the microorganism species involved in each step, that physical separation in two independently performing reactors is an option that enables specific conditions for the microbiology at each stage to be set to optimize output.